First Quantum says exploring 'all available legal means' after Panama operations stopped

 MEXICO CITY, Dec 16 (Reuters) - Canada-based miner First Quantum Minerals is doing everything possible to support its operations in Panama, "including through all available legal means," it said Friday in a statement, expressing disappointment in the "government's unnecessary actions."

-Panama's government ordered the firm on Thursday to pause operations at its flagship copper mine after missing a deadline to finalize a deal that would have increased payments to the government from the mine.
+Panama's government ordered the firm on Thursday to pause operations at its flagship copper mine after missing a deadline to finalize a deal that would have increased annual payments to the government from the mine to at least $375 million.

+The parties "came very close to an agreement," the miner said in a statement.

+First Quantum noted Thursday the deal was not finalized because "necessary legal protections on termination, stability and transition arrangements could not be agreed."

 ((Valentine.Hilaire@thomsonreuters.com;))